July 31 - August 2, 2014

 Organized by the Neurolinguistics lab of the department of Speech Pathology & Audiology at Marquette University, this course is co-sponsored by Wisconsin Speech-Language Pathology and Audiology Professional Association.

-This program is offered for 2.7 CEUs (Advanced level; Basic Communication Processes area).
+This program is offered for 2.7 CEUs (Advanced level: Basic Communication Process).

 Thursday, July 31, 2014